sparcs360/axon-demo/README.md

 ## What part does RabbitMQ play?

-Counter and Kiosk applications running in the same shop (i.e., `counter.shop.id` and `kiosk.shop.id` have the same value), connect to the same Rabbit MQ Exchange.
-The Exchange is 'direct' and is called `SHOP-xxx` (where xxx is the Shop Id).
-If the Exchange doesn't exist, then it is created when any Kiosk or Counter application within the Shop is started.

-When a Kiosk application starts, it creates a non-durable, auto-delete Queue called `KIOSK-xxx` (where xxx is the Kiosk Id).
-The queue is bound to the Shop Exchange.
-The routing key that tells the Exchange which queue to deliver a specific message to is the Kiosk Id.
+Counter and Kiosk applications connect to the Rabbit MQ Server defined by the `counter.amqp.host-name` and `kiosk.amqp.host-name` properties respectively.

+When a Counter starts, it:
+- Subscribes to Events published by the Kiosks in the same shop, by:
+  - Creating a 'durable' Exchange (if it doesn't already exist), who's name is defined in the `counter.amqp.kiosk-events-in.exchange-name` property.
+  - Creating a 'non-durable', 'auto-delete' queue who's name is defined by the `counter.amqp.kiosk-events-in.queue-name` property
+  - Binding the Queue to the Exchange
+- Dispatches Commands intended for a specific Kiosk in the same shop, by:
+  - Creating a 'durable' Exchange (if it doesn't already exist), who's name is defined in the `counter.amqp.kiosk-commands-out.exchange-name` property
+  - The 'routing key' is set to the Id of the target Kiosk

+When a Kiosk starts, it:
+- Publishes Events to potential subscribers, by:
+  - Creating a 'durable' Exchange (if it doesn't already exist), who's name is defined in the `kiosk.amqp.kiosk-events-out.exchange-name` property.
+- Listens for Commands sent to it, by:
+  - Creating a 'durable' Exchange (if it doesn't already exist), who's name is defined in the `counter.amqp.kiosk-commands-in.exchange-name` property.
+  - Creating a 'non-durable', 'auto-delete' queue who's name is defined by the `counter.amqp.kiosk-commands-in.queue-name` property
+  - Binding the Queue to the Exchange with a 'routing key' of `${kiosk.shop.id}-${kiosk.index}`

 ## Walkthrough of the setup